flaturtha/CharlieChan/_short-stories/who-killed-dolly-reynolds.md

 opubdate: Sept.
 1931
 opubissue: Vol. IV, No. 3
 category: short-stories
-excerpt: "She Loved Pretty Clothes, Diamonds, Lobsters and Champagne, and, Like Dot King and Louise Lawson, She Learned How to Get What She Wanted.
-But Then, Like Those Later Gay Moths of Broadway, Dolly Reynolds Paid with Her Life, and the Mystery of Her Death Was Never Solved.<br><br>Three Juries Voted and the Public Said, \"Let It Drop!\"<br><br>Now That More Than Thirty Years Have Passed, Can You Explain the Murder of the Belle of Mount Vernon?
-Why Was She Killed?
-Why Was Such a Weapon Used?
-Who Killed Her?"
+excerpt: "She loved pretty clothes, diamonds, lobsters and champagne, and, like Dot King and Louise Lawson, she learned how to get what she wanted.<br><br>But then, like those later gay moths of Broadway, Dolly Reynolds paid with her life, and the mystery of her death was never solved."
 image: /assets/img/short-stories/who-killed-dolly-reynolds_1.png
 fb-image: /assets/img/short-stories/who-killed-dolly-reynolds_fb.jpg
 caption: "A piece of lead stilled forever her dancing feet."